ossf/tac/process/Technical_Initiative_Lifecycle.md

 The process is designed to be flexible to enable a Project to move in and out of a Working Group as deemed appropriate by the TAC.

 A SIG can be developed within a WG or Project to address a specific need.
-Note that a SIG cannot produce code or specifications.
+Note that a SIG purpose is not to primary produce code or specifications (it can produce them as secondary goals, or as experimental POCs).

 # II.
 Lifecycle